MicrosoftDocs/azure-docs/articles/active-directory/cloud-sync/how-to-configure.md

 :::image type="content" source="media/how-to-configure/new-ux-configure-9.png" alt-text="Screenshot of on-demand provisioning" lightbox="media/how-to-configure/new-ux-configure-9.png":::

-After testing you should see a message telling you what you still need to do to configure cloud sync.
+After testing, you should see a message telling you what you still need to do to configure cloud sync.
 You can click the link to continue.
  :::image type="content" source="media/how-to-configure/new-ux-configure-18.png" alt-text="Screenshot of the nudge for testing" lightbox="media/how-to-configure/new-ux-configure-18.png":::